Because index pages are collections of pages, search engines and social media sites interact with them differently than other pages in Squarespace.

 Use this version for sharing:

-Note: The direct URL version of your page may display differently than the version within the Index.
-For example, in the Avenue template, Gallery Pages stack vertically when opened from an Index.
+Note: The direct URL version of your page may display differently than the version within the index.
+For example, in the Avenue template, gallery pages stack vertically when opened from an index.
 At the direct URL, they'll display as a slideshow.
-To learn more about your template's Index Page, visit Using Index Pages.
+To learn more about your template's index page, visit Index pages in version 7.0.